ioBroker/ioBroker.docs/docs/en/admin/objects.md

 ![Room allocations](../../de/admin/media/ADMIN_Objekte_rooms.png)

 The values in this column can be edited.
-In this way, the objects can still be assigned to rooms later.
+In this way, the objects can still be assigned to rooms at a later date.
 If you click on the field, a popup opens with the rooms that have been created so far.

 ### 6 - function
 This column contains the trade to which the corresponding object is assigned.